 Why not turn your next day at the beach into a family adventure?
 You can tick off quite a few 50 things to do before you're 11¾ activities here.

 Keep an eye out for wonderful wildlife all year round.
 Pied wagtails search for crumbs in the car park while flocks of starlings wheel overhead.
 Looking out to sea you might spot a dolphin.
 Be sure to admire the pink drifts of thrift or the white flowers of sea kale on the ground.

 We use large signs such as this one to warn visitors of the risk of rockfalls on this stretch of the Jurassic Coast.
 Unfortunately, severe weather destroyed the pictured sign, but please look out for all safety signs when visiting our beaches and do not walk or sit directly under the cliffs.

 You'll want longer than a day to discover the delights of Burton Bradstock and explore the locations that played starring roles in Broadchurch and the recent Far from the Madding Crowd film (pictured.)
-Take your pick from our holiday accommodation in West Dorset.
-From cosy cottages to a luxurious villa you're sure to find your perfect place to stay.
+Take your pick from our holiday accommodation in West Dorset, from cosy cottages to a luxurious villa.